model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 ### Comparison to function contracts

-- The [currently proposed function contract mechanism](https://github.com/model-checking/kani/tree/features/function-contracts) does not provide a way to specify contracts on external functions.
-This is one of the key motivations for stubbing.
 - In many cases, stubs are more user-friendly than contracts.
 With contracts, it is sometimes necessary to explicitly provide information that is automatically captured in Rust (such as which memory is written).
 Furthermore, contract predicates constitute a DSL of their own that needs to be learned; using stubbing, we can stick to using just Rust.
+- Function contracts sometimes come with a mechanism for verifying that a function satisfies its contract (for example, [CBMC provides this](http://www.cprover.org/cprover-manual/contracts/functions/)).
+While we do not plan to provide such a feature, it is possible to emulate this by writing proof harnesses comparing the behavior of the original function and the stub.
+Furthermore, our approach provides additional flexibility, as it is not always actually desirable for a stub to be an overapproximation of the function (e.g., we might want the stub to exhibit a certain behavior within a particular harness) or to have a consistent behavior across all harnesses.
+- The [currently proposed function contract mechanism](https://github.com/model-checking/kani/tree/features/function-contracts) does not provide a way to specify contracts on external functions.
+In principle, it would be possible to extend it to do so.
+Doing so would require some additional UX design decisions (e.g., "How do users specify this?"); with stubbing there does not need to be a distinction between local and external functions.

 ### Alternative #1: Annotate stubbed functions